DASSL/ClassDB/docs/Home.md

 ## Contributing

 Contributions and ideas are welcome.
-Mail a summary of your thought to `murthys at wcsu dot edu`.
+Mail a summary of your thoughts to `murthys at wcsu dot edu`.
 Please mention "ClassDB" in the subject line.

 ## Legal Stuff